Affiliate links on Android Authority may earn us a commission. Learn more.

 Most devices running Roku OS 9.4 or later support AirPlay.
-You can check this by navigating to Settings > System > About on your Roku, or simply scanning the Settings menu for an Apple AirPlay and HomeKit option.
+You can check your OS by navigating to Settings > System > About on your Roku, or simply scanning the Settings menu for an Apple AirPlay and HomeKit option.
 Check Roku’s website for the latest compatibility information.

-That said, the hardware models below are guaranteed to work by Roku.
+The hardware models below support AirPlay if they have Roku OS 9.4 or better.
 Check your model number the same way you would your OS version.